truenas/middleware/docs/userguide/freenas_intro.rst

 * An "Upgrade" button has been added to the available icons for a highlighted volume in :menuselection:`Storage --> Volumes --> View Volumes`.
 This means that you no longer need to upgrade a ZFS pool from the command line.

+* The "Enable High Speed Ciphers" checkbox has been replaced by the "Encryption Cipher" drop-down menu in :menuselection:`Storage --> Replication Tasks -> Add Replication Tasks`.
+This allows you to temporarily disable encryption for the initial replication which can significantly reduce the time needed for the initial replication.

 * The "Domain logons" checkbox has been added to :menuselection:`Services --> CIFS`.